BhadauriaDevansh/Froker-Money-Lending-Application/README.md

 ### Borrow Money

-Endpoint: POST /api/borrow
+### Endpoint: POST /api/borrow
+Description:
-Description: Allows the user to borrow money from the application and updates the Purchase Power amount.
+Allows the user to borrow money from the application and updates the Purchase Power amount(Default 10 Lakhs), totalLoanAmount, totalMonthlyRepayment.

 Headers:
 json